-The eddy correlation technique was developed by Peter Berg and the Max Planck Institute for Marine Microbiology, Germany.
+The eddy covariance technique was developed by Peter Berg and the Max Planck Institute for Marine Microbiology, Germany.
 The first proof of concept paper focusing on oxygen fluxes for different benthic environments was published in 2003 (Berg et al. 2003), and since then an increasing number of groups have adopted the approach.

 The technique is more expensive and challenging to apply than traditional benthic flux methods, but it has several unique advantages: